compoundingeffects/bigpictureschool/astrophysics.md

 ## What is astrophysics?

 Astrophysics is the study of everything in space using the laws of physics.
-The remarkable thing is that the same basic rules governing a falling apple or a burning candle here on Earth also explain how stars explode, how galaxies form, and how the universe began.
+The remarkable thing is that the same basic rules discovered and tested here on Earth also explain how stars explode, how galaxies form, and how the universe began.
 The best way to understand astrophysics is to start from the ground up — building big ideas from small, simple ones.

 ## The four forces that run everything